chaos46692/carl-tracy.com/content/media/Unconventional-christmas.md

 </style>
 {{< /rawhtml >}}
 I like unconventional stories and I especially love a good movie that turns normal conventions on it's head.
+I've separated this into two sections - my absolute favorites / go to holiday season movies, followed by other movies as we watch them.
+This will probably take me most of December to write so it will morph over time.

+We already had a good start of our favorite unconventional Christmas movies and because it's sort of our thing our friend Louise sent [this list](https://www.goodhousekeeping.com/holidays/christmas-ideas/g29994860/best-christmas-horror-movies/) to us and we started watching even more!

+## Rare Exports: A Christmas Ta
+### 10/10 ★
+Absolute perfection and the original film that got me into the whole Christmas Horror scene.
+A dark Finnish comedy.

+# New for 2023

 ## Silent Night